Jereczek/UNIVERSITY_TechnologyPlatforms/README.md

-# -UNIVERSITY-TechnologyPlatforms
+# UNIVERSITY Technology Platforms
 Repository for University purposes.
-Few .NEW exercises
+Few .NEW exercises.
+First touch with .net :)